 The Institute for Work & Health is co-hosting WDPI (Work Disability Prevention and Integration) 2014 in Toronto, Canada.
 This is the third international scientific conference on research aimed at preventing work disability and promoting safe and sustained return to work across a range of conditions.
-Stay tuned for abstract submission requirements and deadlines, as well as registration information.
+Registration is open.